-How to Pack Wine and Liquor Collections
+How to Pack Wine Bottles for Moving

 Household moving customers frequently ask if we can move their wine and liquor collection.
 The answer is yes, but always keep in mind the following: If you have a high-value collection of wine or liquor, extra care should be taken in packing and transporting it.
 WINE IS PERISHABLE.
 Liquor is less temperamental but, as you may know already, wine is more sensitive to temperature change.